christinerose/gibbr.org/blog/hillingar/index.md

 As Arch packages bleeding-edge software with rolling updates, it would frequently happen that some new version of something I was using would break.
 Arch has one global coherent package set, so to avoid complications with solving dependency versions Arch doesn't support partial upgrades.
 Given this, the options were to wait for the bug to be fixed or manually rollback all the updated packages by inspecting the `pacman` log (the Arch package manager) and reinstalling the old versions from the local cache.
-While there may be tools on top of `pacman` to improve this, the final straw was when my machine crashed while updating the Linux kernel, and I had to reinstall it from a live USB.
+While there may be tools on top of `pacman` to improve this, the straw that broke the camel's back was when my machine crashed while updating the Linux kernel, and I had to reinstall it from a live USB.

 While Nixpkgs also has one global coherent package set, one can use multiple instances of Nixpkgs (i.e., channels) at once to support partial upgrades, as the Nix store allows multiple versions of a dependency to be stored.
 This also supports atomic upgrades, as all the software's old versions can be kept until garbage collection.